Overview

 • nonLinGeomTotalLagSolid

-More details about the solid model can be found at https://solids4foam.github.io/documentation/solid-models.html.
+More details about the solid model can be found in solid models section.

 Fluid-Solid Interaction Class